Loudoun Water Pretreatment Program

-The term "pretreatment" means the treatment of wastewater by commercial and industrial facilities to remove harmful pollutants prior to discharging to a sewer collection and treatment system.
-Loudoun Water's pretreatment program is a Clean Water Act mandated program that requires Loudoun Water to control industrial and commercial discharges to our sewer collection and treatment system, thereby reducing the amount of pollutants released to the environment from our wastewater treatment plant.
-Wastewater from certain industrial and commercial sources may contain pollutants at levels that could interfere with or pass through wastewater treatment processes.
+The term "pretreatment" refers to the reduction, elimination or alteration of the amount or nature of pollutants from commercial and industrial facilities prior to discharging to a sanitary sewer collection and treatment system.
+Loudoun Water's pretreatment program is a Clean Water Act mandated program that requires Loudoun Water to control industrial and commercial discharges to our sanitary sewer collection and treatment system, thereby reducing the amount of pollutants released to the environment from our wastewater treatment plant.
+Wastewater from certain industrial and commercial sources may contain pollutants at levels that could interfere with or pass through the wastewater treatment processes.

 Loudoun Water’s Pretreatment Program has the following objectives: